benoukraflab/TFregulomeR/README.md

 -------

-## Current Functionalities v2.0.2
+## Current Functionalities v2.3.3
 ### Click [here](./inst/update_notes/functionality_update.md) for functionality update notes

 _Currently, TFregulomeR links to data compendium hosted in Canada (default).
-Singapore server is no more accessible. for Canada server, please use `server='ca'`.
+Singapore server is no longer accessible. for Canada server, please use `server='ca'`.
 For example, when browsing TFregulomeR data compendium hosted in Canada, using `dataBrowser(server='ca')`._

 Note: new function is highlighted in bold font.